 GA provides a plethora of interfaces that operate on the array abstractions.
-Most of the interfaces are described in [15].
-There are three main categories of GA interfaces of interest here: array creation, one-sided, and data parallel.
-All the GA interfaces have both C and Fortran bindings.
+Most of the interfaces are described in [25].
+Three main categories of GA interfaces are of interest, including array creation, one-sided, and data parallelization.
+All these interfaces have both C and Fortran bindings.

-The array creation interfaces result in the creation of data structures that are later used by the Distributed Array layer.
-Subsequently ARMCI memory allocation interface is used to allocate the actual memory for the array.
+The array creation interfaces result in the creation of data structures that are later used by the DA layer.
+Subsequently the ARMCI memory allocation interface is used to allocate the actual memory for the array.
 An example of 2D-array creation interface in Fortran: logical function ga\create(type, dim1, dim2, array\name, chunk1, chunk2, g\a).
-The memory allocation, the data structure and the allocation, and their sizes need to be handled carefully.
+The memory allocation, data structure and the allocation, and sizes need to be handled carefully.

 The GA one-sided operations, after the necessary index translation using the DA layer, result in calls to the ARMCI one-sided API.
 Access to a GA segment via a one-sided operation may result in multiple non-blocking ARMCI function calls based on the distribution of physical array.
+For example a GA Get call first requires determination of data locality: the physical location of the data in the distributed/partitioned address space needs to be identified.
+Then indices corresponding to where the data is located (on the identified process) need to be found.
+When this information is available, multiple ARMCI non-blocking Get calls are made, one for each remote destination that holds a part of the data.
+After all the calls are issued, they are waited upon until completion.
 Very efficient, low latency, non-blocking calls are important for GA.
-With the number of ARMCI calls made in a typical NWChem run (discussed in section 5), even submicro second saving in each call collectively amounts to a noticeable performance difference in the application.
+With the number of ARMCI calls made in a typical NWChem run (discussed in Sect.
+5), even sub-micro second saving in each call collectively amounts to a noticeable performance difference in the application.
 An example of a GA one-sided operation to get a section of a remote array into a local buffer is: subroutine ga\get(g\a, ilo, ihi, jlo, jhi, buf, ld).